AndreIglesias/Inception-of-Things/docs/README.md

 ## Part 3: K3d and Argo CD

 ### Overview
 Part 3 involves setting up a k3d cluster on a virtual machine without using Vagrant.
-Continuous integration is implemented using Argo CD to deploy and update an application from a public GitHub repository.
+Continuous deployment is implemented using Argo CD to deploy and update an application from a public GitHub repository.

 <p align="center">
   <img src = "p3.png" width = "50%">